 But this hutch was determined to be my forever hutch and she just waited patiently.

-When the season slowed down I decided I wanted my hutch done before the holidays and the next spring busy season.
+When the season slowed down I decided I wanted my hutch done before the holidays.

 I scraped paint and fingerprints off the glass doors.